Juslima/2_Homework_Lima/README.md

 Save this HTML file with a .html extension for local use or hosting on a web server.
 Alternatively, it can be hosted on platforms like CodePen, JSFiddle, CodeSandbox, or GitHub.

 ---

-Feel free to use and adapt this README as needed for your project documentation.